 Cathy Berberian and Music's Muses

-Cathy Berberian and Music's Muses is a richly illustrated anthology (containing more than 120 photographs and images) which heralds the 25th anniversary of the death of Cathy Berberian.
-The celebrated mezzo-soprano, composer, polyhistor and artistic non-conformist died in March 1983 at the age of 57.
+Cathy Berberian and Music's Muses is a richly illustrated anthology (containing more than 120 photographs and images) which heralded the 25th anniversary of the death of Cathy Berberian in 2008.
+The celebrated mezzo-soprano, composer, polyhistor and artistic non-conformist died in March 1983 at the age of fifty-seven.

 Jennifer Paull for Amoris Imprint paints her close friend’s portrait with perceptive detail and personal reminiscences analysing Berberian’s unique standpoint.
 Paull applies Berberian's comparativist perspective to exploring a miscellany of Music’s fascinating facts, stimulating surprises and other musicians who are quintessentially 'different'.
 The role of the woman, the lack of division between the Arts; dance, design, fashion, imagination, humour, languages, theatre and wit: these, her eclectic components, shaped the borderless artistic landscape of Cathy Berberian into an ingenious philosophy herein elucidated, illustrated and applied.